iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

   another, if you want to.
 - It is designed not only to provision infrastructure but to execute your scripts on it too, all via a single configuration.
-- It helps to share data between your local machine and a remote one.
+- It helps to sync data between your local machine and a remote one.
-- Once your training is complete, the remote resources will be terminated preventing the situation when an unused machine is left to ramp up the costs.
+- Once your training is complete, the remote resources will be terminated, avoiding unused machines quietly ramping up costs.

 To start using the Iterative Provider we need to let Terraform know about it by adding the following in our `main.tf`: